 Here are some of the highlights of our recent log salvage adventures.
 I call them “adventures” because it would be much easier to chunk the log up into firewood and throw it in the back of the truck, but who likes to take the easy road?
 Although salvaging the trees we cut down can sometimes be an onerous task, it is a huge honor to turn the trees folks are “throwing away” into beautiful pieces of heirloom-quality furniture to be enjoyed for generations.
 We are proud to undertake this work.

 This photo below shows a white oak log we had to cut in half the long way to get it out under a fence and around a house.
-Jeff from Jeff's Portable Sawmill and his brother came out to rip the two logs in half and we loaded them up on his trailer for further processing.
-Jeff has retrieved many of our logs and turned them into huge slabs, decking, and dimensional lumber.
+A local small sawmill operator came out to rip the two logs in half and we loaded them up on his trailer for further processing.
+These guys has retrieved many of our logs and turned them into huge slabs, decking, and dimensional lumber.

 There are endless uses for urban salvage wood if you are willing to put the extra effort into finding what you need and then likely paying a bit more for the material.
 After all, salvaging a log in a backyard is a lot harder than clearing a forest!
 In my mind, urban wood has a lot of interesting character to it and is worth the extra cost.